smallrye/smallrye-config/documentation/src/main/docs/config/indexed-properties.md

 The indexed property is sorted by its index before being added to the target `Collection`.
 Any gaps in the indexes do not resolve to the target `Collection`, which means that the `Collection` result will store all values without empty elements.

-!!! danger

-    Indexed Properties are not supported in Environment Variables.